FutureElectronicsInc/stm-nucleo-demo/README.md

 Steps to store data:

-a.
-Create a database “mhwdata”.
+* Create a database “mhwdata”.
-b.
-Create  a table “wdata” using SQL script “wdata.sql”
+* Create  a table “wdata” using SQL script “wdata.sql”
-c.
-The provided “Montreal Weather Data.csv” file should be loaded into the MySQL database using the script named “load_csv.sql”.
+* The provided “Montreal Weather Data.csv” file should be loaded into the MySQL database using the script named “load_csv.sql”.

 10. In the IBM Bluemix Node Red application you should update the “mysql” node with your credentials.